 These Complaints may still be adjudicated, however, through the grievance processes provided for in this Policy.
-However, Complainants alleging discrimination based on pregnancy, different treatment based on sex, or other forms of sex discrimination will be adjudicated under a separate process.
-Specifically, such complaints involving Respondents who are students will be addressed by the Students Rights and Responsibilities, and by the University Handbook for Complainants involving Respondents who are employees.
+However, Complainants alleging discrimination based on pregnancy, different treatment based on sex, or other forms of sex discrimination will be adjudicated under the Procedures for Resolving Complaints of Discrimination and Harassment.